tlswg/tls13-spec/draft-ietf-tls-tls13.md

   The length MUST NOT exceed 2^14 + 2048.

 fragment
-: The AEAD encrypted form of TLSPlaintext.fragment.
+: The AEAD encrypted form of the (possibly padded) TLSPlaintext.fragment {:br }
-{:br }

 Each AEAD cipher suite MUST specify how the nonce supplied to the AEAD